West Chester University of Pennsylvania

 Capstone Seminar (12 credits)

-May be selected from among the following departments: Public Policy and Administration, Criminal Justice, Geography and Planning, and Graduate Social Work.
+Electives may be selected from among the following departments: Public Policy and Administration, Criminal Justice, Geography and Planning, and Graduate Social Work.

 Students will be notified of the results of their exam no later than 45 days after the submission date.